 - Groups composed of persons under the age of 18 must be sponsored and directly supervised at all times by someone 18 or older.

-- The library has equipment which may be used in the meeting rooms.
+- The library has limited equipment which may be used in the meeting rooms.
 See application for details.
 While the libraries make every attempt to have equipment available and in good repair, we cannot guarantee its availability.

 - Meeting rooms are not available on days and times when the libraries are closed.